 Investigators suspect Borgwardt did not drown but seemingly faked his own death before crossing into Canada…As investigators delved into Borgwardt’s life, they discovered he had transferred funds to a foreign bank account, changed his email and communicated with a woman in Uzbekistan.
 In January, Borgwardt took out a $375,000 life insurance policy.

 Dude, why?
+I wondered.
 Why cause such terrible pain to your wife and children?
 Such trouble and expense to the community?
 Why pursue such an elaborate, cruel, and wasteful plan to chase a fantasy?

 The story reminded me of one told by private eye Sam Spade in Dashiell Hammett’s The Maltese Falcon.
 Spade relates details of a case in which he was hired by a woman to find her husband, the father of their two young sons: “A man named Flitcraft had left his real-estate-office, in Tacoma, to go to luncheon one day and had never returned.”